varnav/filmcompress/README.md

 # filmcompress

 This tool will bulk encode supported videos to HEVC (h.265) format in given directory, with optional recursion and optional hardware acceleration.
-Primary use is almost lossless compression of short videos from your phone or camera.
+Primary use is recompression of multiple short videos from your phone or camera.
 Will do its best to preserve metadata and quality.

 WARNING: This tool is still in beta, and it replaces existing files.
 Use at your own risk.